adumortier/brownfield-of-dreams/README.md

 * bookmarking of video segments
 * addition of other users as friends.

-Continuous Integration was setup with Travis CI.
+We also setup Continuous Integration using Travis CI.

 Launch the Heroku [app](https://thebrownfieldofdream.herokuapp.com/)
 ___